harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators.md

 Thanks to `|>`, we no longer have to assign intermediate results to pass them to the next step.
 Moreover, `|>` gives a visual hint about where the data will flow to.

-How does this work? `|>` passes its first argument to its second argument, which is always a function.
-You can see that in its type signature: `(|>) : a -> (a -> b) -> b`.
-Instead of expressing the function as several distinct operations, we can express it as a single pipeline of connected operations.
+How does it work? `|>` passes its first argument to its second argument, which is a function.
+We can see that in its type signature: `(|>) : a -> (a -> b) -> b`.
+In practice, we can keep passing the result of previous operation to the next operation, expressing it as a single pipeline of connected operations.

-It's important to note that there's no magic involved here. `|>` is just a syntactic sugar.
-The above function can be expressed like this too:
+As I said, `|>` is just a syntactic sugar, so the above function can be expressed like this without the operator:

 ```elm
 getFirstDigits : List Int -> List Int